Modern Slavery statement

 Next Steps

-In 2024/25, UKSBS will undertake the following activities and report on them within future modern slavery statements:
+In 2025/26, UKSBS will undertake the following activities and report on them within future modern slavery statements:

-• We will work to continue to build knowledge, skills and confidence of employees by encouraging all employees to complete the Modern Slavery Training and hosting a ‘learn-over-lunch’ style event with an external speaker.
+• We will work to continue to build the knowledge, skills and confidence of employees by encouraging all employees to complete the Modern Slavery Training and hosting a ‘learn-over-lunch’ style event with an external speaker.

-This statement was approved by the UKSBS Board on 18 July 2024.
+This statement was approved by the UKSBS Board on 23 July 2025.

 Richard Semple